 I’m Sean Smith.
 I’m a father and husband first, speaker and coach second.

-But I’m completely fascinated with figuring out this game of life, how the human mind works, why we hold ourselves back, and teaching other people what I learn along the way.
+But, I am completely fascinated with figuring out this game of life, how the human mind works, why we hold ourselves back, and teaching other people what I learn along the way.

-My main business obsession is helping entrepreneurs get rid of their fears, values conflicts, limiting beliefs and sabotaging patterns so they can live with passion, presence and purpose.
+My main business obsession is helping entrepreneurs get rid of their fears, values conflicts, limiting beliefs and sabotaging patterns so they can live life with passion, presence and purpose.

-In fact, I just wanted to be a stay-at-home dad while my wife Cybil made all the money to pay the bills. =)
+In fact, I just wanted to be a stay-at-home dad, while my wife, Cybil made all the money to pay the bills.

 However, as bad as that was for my playing career, it’s an ingredient in the recipe of events that would completely alter the course of my life and happiness for the best.

-December 17th, 1986 was a day that changed my life forever.
+December 17, 1986 was a day that changed my life forever.

 And then, my world turned upside down.